Using grid questions in forms

 Even if this isn’t checked, users can still enter the value into the Add Row dialog.

 In the Define Rows tab, you can configure the initial grid layout.
-This configuration is optional and only needed if you want to pre-define rows.
+This configuration is optional and only needed if you want to predefine rows.

 - Rows Specified — The number of rows to display initially in the grid

-Users receive a dialog box to add data in a new row.
+When users click the Add Row button, they receive a dialog box to add data in a new row.
 The dialog displays fields vertically while keeping the same column headings.

 Importing and exporting data